US-MFG-Demo/k8s-dapr-hack/README.md

 #### Kudos to the originators

-Before we start, please give a big hand to original authors of this workshop:
+Before we start, please give a big round of applause to original authors of this workshop:

 <img src="img/edwin.png" style="zoom:67%;" />

 <img src="img/sander.png" style="zoom:67%;" />

 Both Edwin and Sander are Principal Architects at InfoSupport in the Netherlands.
 Both are Microsoft MVPs, avid community presenters, and co-authors of the Microsoft eBook [Dapr for .NET Developers](https://docs.microsoft.com/dotnet/architecture/dapr-for-net-developers/).

 ### Ready?

 Go to [assignment 0](Assignment0/README.md).